 When fish are farmed, kept in aquaria or captured from the wild for commercial or recreational purposes all efforts must be taken to minimise suffering of the fish.

 The Australian Veterinary Association (AVA) should be actively involved in the development and review of regulatory and advisory frameworks for fish welfare.

 For the purpose of this position statement fish denotes finfish and does not include aquatic invertebrates such as molluscs or crustacea.

-The AVA recognises the diversity of the fish sector and supports the establishment and implementation of effective welfare Code of Practices for each of the four sub sectors, i.e. recreational, aquaculture, ornamental and wild capture.
-The Codes of Practice should be able to be enforced and should incorporate the following principles.
+The AVA recognises the diversity of the fish sector and supports the establishment and implementation of effective Welfare Codes of Practice for each of the four sub sectors, i.e. recreational, aquaculture, ornamental and wild capture.
+The Codes of Practice should be able to be enforced and should incorporate the following principles: